-Normal Glucose Curve: Approximately one hour after eating a balanced meal consisting of complex carbohydrates, protein and some fats, blood glucose levels peak at about 170mg/100ml of blood.
-Two hours after the meal blood glucose levels drop back to the the starting point and level out.
-If we miss meal, the hormone glucagons breaks down stored glucose in the liver, helping us to maintain blood sugar levels.
+Typical Glucose Curve.
+Approximately one hour after eating a balanced meal consisting of complex carbohydrates, protein and some fats, blood glucose levels peak at about 170mg/100ml of blood.
+Two hours after the meal, blood glucose levels drop back to the starting point and level out.

-Also, stimulants and stress can raise blood glucose levels via adrenaline, a hormone which prepares the body for the fight or flight response – excess glucose is released from stores in the liver and muscles in response to a perceived emergency situation.
-As the ‘stressors’ (alcohol, tea, coffee, chocolate, fizzy drinks etc) are false alarms, the excess blood glucose is not used up by activity and levels remain high causing the cycle of hypoglycaemia to start all over again.
+Also, stimulants and stress can raise blood glucose levels via adrenaline, preparing the body for the fight or flight response.
+The liver and muscles release excess glucose in response to a perceived emergency.
+As the ‘stressors’ are false alarms, the body does not utilise the extra blood glucose by activity.
+As a result, levels remain high, causing the cycle of hypoglycaemia to start all over again.

-Hypoglycaemia and Diabetes: Research has shown that over the years of eating a poor diet two things may happen or a combination of both:
+Research has shown that over the years of eating a low diet, two things may happen or a combination of both:

-Most frequently, there is a combination of both, resulting in constantly elevated blood glucose levels Type II Diabetes!
+Both are combined most frequently, resulting in elevated blood glucose levels Type II Diabetes!

-The diagnosis of hypoglycaemia is usually based on a persons history.
+A person’s history is the basis for a diagnosis of hypoglycemia usually.
 Symptoms typically include fluctuating energy (with fatigue usually being worse in the afternoon).
-Sufferers often feel tired when they wake up as their blood sugar level tends to drop considerably overnight.
-Another common symptom is craving for sweet or starchy foods, which reflects the bodys natural desire for foods which will restore blood sugar levels quickly.
-Because the brain is a very glucose-dependent organ, hypoglycaemia will often precipitate mental symptoms such as irritability and poor concentration.
+Sufferers often feel tired when they wake up as their blood sugar level drops considerably overnight.
+Another common symptom is a craving for sweet or starchy foods, which reflects the bodys natural desire for foods that will restore blood sugar levels quickly.
+The brain is a very glucose-dependent organ.
+Therefore, hypoglycaemia will often precipitate mental symptoms such as irritability and low concentration.